marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 Also I am not really friendly with development.

-So, I decided to do no-frills application and with some kind of "tricks" (just like template-PoC);
+So, I decided to do a no-frills application and with some kind of "tricks" (just like template-PoC);

 -------